markdoughten/journal-generator/README.md

 # journal-generator
 # about

-A tool that creates a journal entry automatically based on .
+A tool that creates a journal entry automatically based on data currently in the files directory.

 # examples